Wintellect/MSLearn/Object-Oriented Programming in Python/includes/4-inheritance.md

 The `name` attribute doesn't exist in the subclass.
 An attempt to access it on an `mAnonymousPerson` object would generate a run-time error.

 In case you wondered, you can't delete methods inherited from a base class.
-You can, however, override them and change the way they work (or simply have them do nothing).
+You can, however, override them and change the way they work (or simply have them raise an error or do nothing).

 ## Modifying an attribute